25Kavya/MARKET-ANALYST/README.md

 A multi-agent AI stock research system for Indian equities (NSE).
-Ask a plain-English question — about one stock, your whole portfolio, or a head-to-head comparison — and three specialist agents (technical, sentiment, financial) analyze it in parallel and combine their opinions into one answer.
+Ask a plain-English question — about one stock, your whole portfolio, or a head-to-head comparison — and three specialist agents (technical, sentiment, financial) analyze it in parallel and combine their opinions into one answer

-## What it does

-Handles three kinds of queries, routed automatically from plain English:

-- **Single stock** — "how is infosys doing"
-- **Portfolio** — "how is my portfolio doing"
-- **Compare** — "compare mahindra and reliance"

 ## Architecture